-MKT 311 Consumer Behavior (3) i, ii.
-Considers the consumer's decision process as well as the effects of both internal and external factors upon consumer purchasing behavior.
+MKT 311 Consumer Behavior (3) i, il.
+Considers the consumer\s decision process as well as the effects of both internal and external factors upon consumer purchasing behavior.
 The course emphasizes the application of consumer behavior theory to the development of viable marketing strategies.
-Prerequisite: MKT 301.
+Completion of General Psychology is recommended prior to taking Consumer Behavior.
+Prerequisite: Completion of Freshman/Sophomore Core.

-MKT 331 Retail Management (3) ii.
+MKT 331 Retail Management (3) I, II.
 A strategic approach to retailing which concentrates on planning, implementing and controlling such retail variables as location, personnel, merchandise, communication, price and the strategic methods of accomplishing specific objectives.
-Prerequisite: MKT 311.
+Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.

-MKT 351 Sales and Sales Management (3) I. The study of both selling techniques and sales force management principles.
-Prerequisite: MKT 311.
+MKT 351 Sales and Sales Management (3) i, ii.
+The study of both selling techniques and sales force management principles.
+Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.

-MKT 361 Product Strategy (3) i.
-Develops techniques of product management using the New Product Development Process, the Product Life Cycle, and strategic product analysis including image, placement, maintenance and replacement.
-Prerequisite: MKT 301.
+MKT 361 Product Strategy (3) I. Develops techniques of product management using the New Product Development Process, the Product Life Cycle, and strategic product analysis including image, placement, maintenance and replacement.
+Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.

-MKT 381 Promotional Management (3) i, ii.
-Study of the promotion mix: advertising, publicity, sales promotion and personal selling.
+MKT 381 Promotional Management (3) I. Study of the promotion mix: advertising, publicity, sales promotion and personal selling.
 Analyzes the management and application of promotional strategies.
-Prerequisite: MKT 311.
+Prerequisite: Completion of Freshman/Sophomore Core.

-MKT 389 Direct Marketing (3) ii.
+MKT 389 Direct Marketing (3) (on demand).
 The practical and theoretical aspects of direct marketing including mail order and direct response marketing measurability, accountability, data and integration of direct marketing into the total marketing effort.
 Prerequisite: MKT 381.

-MKT 401 Marketing Research (3) I, ii.
+MKT 401 Marketing Research (3) i, il.
 Application of scientific research techniques and statistical analyses of information (data) relative to sound marketing management decisionmaking.
-Prerequisite: MKT 311 and GBA 313.
+Prerequisite: MKT 311, Completion of Freshman/Sophomore Core and Professional Core.

-MKT 410 Marketing Agricultural Products (3) (on demand.)
+MKT 410 Marketing Agricultural Products (3) (on demand).
 Principles underlying the marketing of farm products with emphasis on describing the marketing process.
-Prerequisite: ECO 370, MKT 301.
+Prerequisite: Completion of Freshman/Sophomore Core.

-MKT 450 Independent Study in Marketing (1-4) i, ii.
+MKT 450 Independent Study in Marketing (1-4) i, ii, iii.
 By arrangement.
 Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Completion of major-minor application form, minimum 2.5 GPA in the major field of study.
+Prerequisite: Completion of majorminor application form, minimum 2.5 GPA in the major field of study and completion of Freshman/Sophomore Core.

 MKT 451 International Marketing (3) ii.
 Applies marketing mix variables to the multinational market.
 Considers differences in cultural, legal, language and other environmental factors.
-Prerequisite: MKT 311.
+Prerequisite: Completion of Freshman/Sophomore Core and Professional Core.

 MKT 481 Marketing Management (3) i, ii.
 This course introduces the entire strategic market planning process.
 Special emphasis is placed on having the student research and write a quality marketing plan for an existing business.
 In addition, students develop their marketing decisionmaking skills by competing in a computer simulation game.
-Prerequisite: MKT 401.
+Prerequisite: Completion of Freshman/Sophomore Core and Professional Core and MKT 401.